Navid200/xDrip/docs/Nightscout/FreeDNS.md

 You will be taken to a web page.
 ![](./images/FD_DirectURL.png)
-You may or may not see an error message on this page.
-You can ignore the error message on the page.
+You may see an error message on this page as shown above.
+If you see an error message, you can ignore it.
 But, what you need is what is in the addressbar.
-You need to copy the entire contect as the "Direct URL" associated with the hostname.
-Copy this as well.
+You need to copy the addressbar contect as the "Direct URL" associated with the hostname.
+With both hostname and direct URL available, you canmove on to the next step.
 <br/>
 <br/>